hunterandersen/memory-game-vite/notes.md

-Need to get images for the front of the cards
+Update CSS

-Continue game logic
+Make the cards fit the screen better